-Year ended September 30, 2018 ended June 30, 2019 (in thousands except share and per share amounts) Pro forma income before income taxes \$ 32,437 \$ 27,445 Adjusted pro forma income taxes ^(a) 8,012 6,779 Adjusted pro forma net income to OneWater Inc. stockholders ^(b) 24,425 20,666 Weighted average shares of Class A common stock outstanding (assuming the exchange of all OneWater LLC units for shares of class A common stock) ^(c) 9,530,194 9,530,194 Pro forma diluted net income available to Class A common stock per share \$ 2.56 \$ 2.17 a) Represents the implied provision for income taxes assuming the exchange of all OneWater LLC units for shares of Class A common stock of OneWater Inc. using the same method applied in calculating the pro forma tax provision.

-b) Assumes elimination of non-controlling interest due to the assumed exchange of all OneWater LLC units (and cancellation of Class B common stock) for shares of Class A common stock of OneWater Inc. as of the beginning of the period presented.
+Year ended September 30, 2019 (in thousands except share and per share amounts) Pro forma income before income taxes \$ Adjusted pro forma income taxes(a) Adjusted pro forma net income to OneWater Inc. stockholders ^(b) Weighted average shares of Class A common stock outstanding (assuming the exchange of all OneWater LLC units for shares of class A common stock) ^(c) Pro forma diluted net income available to Class A common stock per share \$ b) Assumes elimination of non-controlling interest due to the assumed exchange of all OneWater LLC units (and cancellation of Class B common stock) for shares of Class A common stock of OneWater Inc. as of the beginning of the period presented.